 Alaska CNA Exam Details

 In Alaska, the CNA exam has two parts, the written (or oral) exam and the Skill Evaluation.
 If a candidate chooses to take the oral exam they will have the option to do so in English or Spanish, though Spanish speakers will be expected to know some basic spoken and written English.
-The exams are handled by Pearson Vue and following NNAAP exam model guidelines.
+The exams are handled by Credentia and following NNAAP exam model guidelines.

 Upon passing the Alaska CNA exam, you are added to the Alaska Nurse Aide Registry.
 Nurse aide certificates must be renewed every two years in even-numbered years regardless of when the certificate was issued.

 How Much Does the Alaska CNA Exam Cost?

 The following is a breakdown of costs for CNA exams in Alaska:

 - $50 – Clinical Skills and Written Examination

 - $55 – Clinical Skills and Oral Test